 Speaking of that gift of cherry trees (called “Sakura” in Japanese), nearby on the Upper West Side, right near Riverside Church and Grant’s Tomb, Sakura Park was named for the occasion.
 The surrounding landmarks make for a gorgeous backdrop behind all the cherry trees.

-The main spot to see some of the 200 cherry blossoms at NYBG is the curving path in the Cherry Collection, but you’ll also find them at the Arthur and Janet Ross Conifer Arboretum, the Enid A. Haupt Conservatory, and interspersed among daffodils and crabapple trees on Daffodil Hill.
-This handy Cherry Blossom Tracker will tell you when to expect peak bloom.
-(Right now, we’re only 3 percent of the way there.)
-If you’re not able to make it, check out this virtual Spring Walk in the Cherries from last year.
-And remember, if you do plan to go in-person this year, you’ll need to make a timed reservation in advance.
+At the New York Botanical Garden, the best spot to see some of its 200 cherry blossoms is the curving path in the Cherry Collection, but you’ll also find them at the Arthur and Janet Ross Conifer Arboretum, the Enid A. Haupt Conservatory, and interspersed among daffodils and crabapple trees on Daffodil Hill.
+This handy Bloom Tracker keeps track of peak bloom for the garden’s cherry blossoms, daffodils, magnolias, and other spring blossoms.

 Cherry Esplanade at Brooklyn Botanic Garden.
 Photo by Rebecca Bullene.
 Courtesy of Brooklyn Botanic Garden.

 There are 26 different ornamental cherry species and cultivars that bloom at the Brooklyn Botanic Garden (you can learn about them all here).
 The Cherrywatch map will show you where to find them and whether they’re in pre-bloom, first bloom, peak bloom, or post-peak bloom.
 The most iconic spot to see them is Cherry Esplanade, but they’re also found throughout the magical Japanese Garden.
-Here, too, you’ll need to make a timed reservation in advance.
-Normally, the garden hosts Sakura Matsuri, the annual cherry blossom festival that celebrates traditional and contemporary Japanese culture, though no details have been announced yet for this year.
+Throughout the spring, the garden offers free-with-admission tours of plants and flowers in peak bloom.

 Sure, the Botanic Garden is Brooklyn’s go-to spot for cherry blossoms, but Green-Wood Cemetery also has its share, most notably at the cherry tree allée.
 You’ll also find pink and white blooms ringing the Valley Water and Sylvan Water ponds, as well as scattered throughout the beautiful, 478-acre natural space.